llnl/benchpark/docs/add-a-system-config.rst

 will inherit from.
 We also import the maintainer and variant directives, which provide the utilities to track a maintainer by their GitHub username and variants to specify configurable properties of our system.
-We can specify the different AWS instances that share this same hardware and software specificaiton using the ``instance_type`` variant.
+We can specify the different AWS instances that share this same hardware and software specification using the ``instance_type`` variant.
 We use ``instance_type`` here instead of ``cluster`` (you will see ``cluster`` in other systems), to differentiate a cloud ``instance`` from an HPC ``cluster``.